SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 https://destinationtest-<subaccountname>.dispatcher.hanatrial.ondemand.com/shopinfo/Products
 ```

-Explore the data that is returned - you should see a list of products, with the sort of properties you'd expect from a product database, such as an Id, name, description, information about stock quantity, and so on.
+:point_right: Explore the data that is returned - you should see a list of products, with the sort of properties you'd expect from a product database, such as an ID, name, description, information about stock quantity, and so on.

-Note: If you prefer looking at JSON rather than XML, append the query parameter `$format=json` to the URL, so that it looks like this:
+If you prefer looking at JSON rather than XML, append the query parameter `$format=json` to the URL, so that it looks like this:

 ```
 https://destinationtest-<subaccountname>.dispatcher.hanatrial.ondemand.com/shopinfo/Products?$format=json